Show All Answers

 Plano residents are able to dispose of bulky waste themselves by visiting the North Texas Municipal Water District (NTMWD) transfer stations and regional disposal facility.
 Plano residents must take their current City of Plano utility bill that reflects garbage (waste) services and a current Texas driver's license with corresponding address for proof of residency.

 Residents are allowed two (2) drop-offs per monthly utility bill cycles.
 Loads must arrive in a passenger vehicle or pick-up truck.
 Trailers of any size are also acceptable, as long as they are towed behind a passenger vehicle or pick-up truck.
 NOTE: Stake bed trucks and box trucks are not acceptable.

-Disposal hours, locations, and acceptable waste can be found under the DIY Disposal tab on the Residential Trash page.
+Disposal hours, locations and acceptable waste can be found under the DIY Disposal tab on the Residential Trash page.

-Call Environmental Waste Services Customer Service at (972) 769-4150 or click here to request a household chemical collection at least 24 hours prior to your scheduled household chemical collection day.
+To schedule a Household Chemical Collection call Environmental Waste Services Customer Service at (972) 769-4150 or click here to request a household chemical collection at least 24 hours prior to your scheduled household chemical collection day.
 Household chemical collections are scheduled by zip code:

 75025 on Mondays